 What are the signs of severe dehydration?

-Severe dehydration can lead to heat exhaustion, the main symptoms being feeling weak and dizzy.
-This sounds mild, but heat exhaustion can progress to heat stroke which can be fatal.
+The main symptoms of severe dehydration are feeling weak and dizzy.
+Severe dehydration can lead to heat exhaustion, This sounds mild, but heat exhaustion can progress to heat stroke which can be fatal.
 You usually sweat to cool down, by evaporation, so if you don’t have enough water in your body then you will sweat less, leading to overheating.
 Signs of heatstroke are rapid, shallow breathing, a rapid heart beat as well as confusion and loss of consciousness.

 What are the clinical signs of dehydration?